 Tradition dictates that at the end of the year any critic worth their salt should (nay, must) throw together a list of the top ten movies they saw in the last twelve months.
 Well, I’ll do you one better.
 Here you’ll find every single film I saw this year ranked from the very worst to the very best.

 Films in the top ten and bottom five are eligible to win awards, prestigious for the former and embarrassing for the latter.
-Films nestled between those two extremes have been given a five-word review and a grade which correlates to my general feeling towards them.
+Films nestled between the two have been given a five-word review and a grade which represents my general feeling towards them.